2023 NRFL Leagues: Northern League

 The Northern League sits above the two NRFL Divisions and is also overseen by Northern Region Football, despite being run by New Zealand Football as part of the New Zealand National League.

-Twelve teams are competing in the league – the top ten teams from the previous season and the two teams promoted from the 2022 NRFL Division 1.
+Twelve teams competed in the league – the top ten teams from the previous season and the two teams promoted from the 2022 NRFL Division 1.
 The promoted teams are West Coast Rangers and Manurewa.
-This is both Manurewa's first season in the Northern League.
+This was both Manurewa's first season in the Northern League.
 West Coast have returned at the first time of asking after being relegated in 2021.
 They replaced Waiheke United (one season) and North Shore United (two seasons).